danbrakeley/p4harmonize/README.md

 ## Overview

-`p4harmonize` is a tool for getting the head revision of a stream on one perforce server to mirror the head revision from some other perforce server.
-It can reconcile files, fix differences in file name/path capitalization, fix the file type, and fix improperly checked in AppleDouble files created by the "apple" file type.
+`p4harmonize` is a tool for mirroring a stream's head revision from one perforce server to another.
+This includes reconciling files, fixing differences in file name/path capitalization, fixing the file type, and fixing improperly checked in %AppleDouble files.

-`p4harmonize` was built with Unreal Engine releases in mind, where the Epic licensee perforce server is used as the source, and a dedicated stream on a project's perforce server is used as the destination.
+`p4harmonize` was built with Unreal Engine source in mind, where the Epic licensee perforce server is used as the source, and a dedicated stream on a project's perforce server is used as the destination.
 It is intended to be used with a setup similar to [the one recommended by Epic](https://docs.unrealengine.com/4.26/en-US/ProgrammingAndScripting/ProgrammingWithCPP/DownloadingSourceCode/UpdatingSourceCode/#integrating,merging,andbranching).
 At Proletariat, we have different names, but the purposes are the same:

 name | description
 --- | ---